-WIMAUMA, Fla. — A brush fire in Wimauma has grown to an estimated 350 acres, drawing a large response from local and state firefighting agencies.
+WIMAUMA, Fla. — A brush fire in Wimauma grew to an estimated 350 acres on Sunday evening, drawing a large response from local and state firefighting agencies.

 Hillsborough County Fire Rescue (HCFR) said the fire was first reported around 2:30 p.m.
 Sunday near Bethlehem Cemetery.
-Fueled by heavy winds and extremely dry conditions, the blaze quickly spread from just a few acres to its current size.
+Fueled by heavy winds and extremely dry conditions, the blaze quickly spread.

 WATCH: Video from HCFR